Cost to Paint a House (Exterior)

 Before hiring a professional painter for your exterior painting there are some things you should consider.
 Below is a checklist for you to follow before committing to a painter:

 - Does the tradesperson need insurance?
-It’s important they’re insured to cover for any accidental damage or injuries during the job.
+It’s important they’re insured to cover any accidental damage or injuries during the job.

-- How many quotes should you get?
-Aim to compare prices from at least three contractors to make sure you’re getting a fair deal.
+- Do they offer written quotes?
+Ask for a detailed breakdown of all costs so you know exactly what you’re paying for, and aim to compare prices from at least three contractors to make sure you’re getting a fair deal.

 - Do they offer any guarantees?
 A reputable painter should provide a warranty on their work, which will also provide you with peace of mind.